The quarterly newsletter of the association that shares an important editorial on church ministry and the latest about MCMA activities.

 group of believers for whom he gave his life is unquestioned.
 He made it

-clear that he would build his church and the gates of he
+clear that he would build his church and the gates of hell would not

 the church marched on to break down those very gates!
 We must not give up

-on the Body that Christ has sacrificed a
+on the Body that Christ has sacrificed all to save and

 there are divisions and schisms along the way ... there also is evidence that